 Standardize the test data used for verification and validation of modules within the application.
 For example, if you are testing the generation of reports for a patient, the provided data might be:

 Data structuring helps define the testing performed at different levels and across different parameters.

-This is perhaps the most vital aspect in the healthcare domain, as loss of patient data can put a life on the line.
+This is perhaps the most vital reason to uphold HIPAA requirements, as loss of patient data can put a life on the line.
 Failover plans and load balancing are used to verify the system's ability to continue day-to-day operations while back-ups are performed.
 It also determines if a system is able to allocate additional resources when needed, and if it can recognize that need once it arises.
 A strong failover strategy, implemented correctly and tested thoroughly, should provide near-complete data protection, minimal data loss, and immediate recovery in the event of error.